Follow TV Tropes

 • This Is My Boomstick: Not played straight very often after the Turn of the Millennium.
 If the trope gets used past then, it's often subverted by having the technology not work, break upon arrival, or be so esoteric that there's no practical use for it in the time period (like taking an ethernet cable to The Middle Ages).

-• Toast of Tardiness: This one got run into the ground in the 70s, and as a result, pretty much every single use of it is in a parody.
+• Toast of Tardiness: This one got run into the ground in the '70s, and as a result, almost every single use of it is in a parody.

 • Tonto Talk: Portraying Native Americans as speaking stereotyped broken English is now seen as racially insensitive.
-The trope survives mostly in parodies: Either someone will attempt to speak to a Native American character in this patois, only to receive a bemused response in perfectly articulate English.
-Or a Native character will speak Elective Broken Language to make fun of the racist stereotype.
+The trope survives mostly in parodies: Either someone will attempt to speak to a Native American character in this patois, only to receive a bemused response in perfectly articulate English; or a Native character will speak Elective Broken Language to make fun of the racist stereotype.
+It helps too that most modern Native Americans have become integrated into larger American society by living in both reservations and urban areas as well as attending universities — both of which undermine the "isolated, primitive Native American" stereotype that was responsible for the Tonto Talk trope in the first place.

-• Torches and Pitchforks: Never mind that most people wouldn't own any torches or pitchforks anyway, this type of mob is only ever used in parodies or as a gag.
-Any work that plays mob mentality straight typically involves throwing stones and bottles, smashing windows, and lots of shouting.
+• Torches and Pitchforks: Never mind that most people wouldn't own any torches or pitchforks anyway, this type of mob is only ever used in parodies or as a gag, with serious examples being exclusive to Period Pieces.
+Any work that plays the mob mentality straight typically involves throwing stones and bottles, smashing windows, and lots of shouting.
+If the mob is armed, they will usually use more modern weapons like planks, bricks, or Molotov cocktails.

-• Uncle Pennybags: Billionaires have become significantly less popular, if not downright despised amongst the general public in the mid-to-late 2010s and early 2020s due to changes in the economy making it significantly harder to live paycheck to paycheck for most Americans, whereas the top 1% seem content to relax in their elegant mansions and pay as little money in taxes as possible.
+• Uncle Pennybags: Billionaires have become significantly less popular, if not downright despised amongst the general public in the mid-to-late 2010s and early 2020s, due to changes in the economy making it significantly harder to live paycheck to paycheck for most Americans, whereas the top 1% seem content to relax in their elegant mansions and pay as little money in taxes as possible.
+Some even wonder wonder whether society should even allow people to become billionaires at all.
 As such, several works tend to show rich people as either an Idle Rich Upper-Class Twit who generally just wastes their time partying or doing nothing useful, or as a Corrupt Corporate Executive trying to control as much of the world as possible using their wealth.

-• Underwear of Power: In Super Hero comics, the underwear (actually trunks) over your tights variety was widely influenced by circus "strongmen" of the early 20th century, though it has fallen out of use as a garment in real life due to recent innovations of elastic fibers such as spandex, which prevented tearing of their costumes while performing their stunts.
+• Underwear of Power: In Super Hero comics, the underwear (actually trunks) over your tights variety was widely influenced by circus "strongmen" of the early 20th century, though it has fallen out of use as a garment in real life due to later innovations of elastic fibers such as spandex, which prevented performers from tearing their costumes while performing their stunts.
 Since modern times it's hard to modernize trunks as a garment not only by superheroes but also by other modern characters.

 • Vampire Vords: Strongly associated with "old", Bela Lugosi-style vampires.
 Neither the modern "sexy" vampires or the few genuinely threatening ones in modern fiction talk this way, because it's silly.
 Bela himself didn't even talk that way; initially memorizing his English lines phonetically, he tended to pronounce "w" as "wh".

-• Venus Is Wet: Common when the only thing known about Venus was the permanent cloud cover over its entire surface, stomped flat when unmanned space probes reveal that the clouds are sulfuric acid, the atmosphere is largely carbon dioxide, and due to the resulting greenhouse effect the temperature at the planet's dry and barren surface is around 480°C (900°F).
+• Venus Is Wet: Common when the only thing known about Venus was the permanent cloud cover over its entire surface; stomped flat when unmanned space probes revealed that the clouds are sulfuric acid, the atmosphere is largely carbon dioxide, and due to the resulting greenhouse effect, the temperature on the planet's dry and barren surface is around 480°C (900°F).
 Now only appears as part of a Genre Throwback.
 The few modern stories that still use this trope generally invoke terraforming as an explanation.

 • What Are You in For?: In Real Life (at least in UK prisons) they often already know - they read the daily court case roundup in the local paper so already know who's been sentenced for what and how long.
 In countries where this is not the case (Russia, for example), they still either already know or will soon be able to verify your words, using the rumor telegraph and illegally smuggling notes and letters from facility to facility.